The Missing Cross to Purity

 which led the holy men of God to speak them forth;

-by the same spirit are they known again.
+by the same spirit they are known again.

 And Christ, who was conceived by the holy ghost, born of the Virgin,